How much do Surrogate Mothers Get Paid?

 You are emotionally and financially stronger by choosing to become a surrogate mother.
 Not only you, but it is also an emotional journey for your family as well.

-The joy and happiness you bring into the life of a couple is unmatched and is difficult to be compensated just in terms of money.
+The joy and happiness you bring into the life of couples are unmatched and are difficult to be compensated for just in terms of money.

 At Rite Options, we can’t give you an exact amount you will receive as a surrogate; it depends on several factors.
 The best way to understand surrogate mother compensation is to study the factors or components that make up the surrogate mother pay.